kranzuft/nodlim_old/_algo/sorting.md

 section: sorting
 title: Sorting Algorithms
 questions:
-  - desc: Can you sort a set of numbers using the bubble sort algorithm?
+  - desc: Would you kindly sort a set of numbers using a bubble sort algorithm, in ascending order?
     link: bubble
-    lang: C, Golang, Javascript, Python
+    lang: C, Golang, Javascript, and Python
   - desc: Would you try sorting an array of character using the insertion sort algorithm?
     link: insertion
 ---